aws-samples/aws-serverless-tokenization/README.md

  git clone https://github.com/aws-samples/aws-serverless-tokenization.git
  ```

- Once the git repository is cloned, check the directories on the Cloud9 environment.
+ Once the git repository is cloned, check the directories.
 The output will look like the following structure:

  ![Git Cloned](images/git-clone-results.png)